 We further illustrate the design philosophy of our algorithm in Figure~\ref{ADML}.
-For each task $\mT_i$, in the inner gradient update, ADML first drags ${\btheta}$ via gradient descent to the direction of the subspace that is favorable for adversarial samples (marked with the purple color) as well as another subspace that is favorable for clean samples (marked with the red color) to reach two points $\btheta_{adv_i}^{'}$ and $\btheta_{c_i}^{'}$ respectively.
-Then in the meta-update, based on $\btheta_{adv_i}^{'}$ and $\btheta_{c_i}^{'}$, ADML further optimizes ${\btheta}$ to its antithetic subspaces respectively (i.e., Line 11), and hopefully ${\btheta}$ can reach the optimal point ${\btheta}_{i}^{*}$, which is supposed to fall into the intersection of two subspaces and is able to achieve good performance with both clean and adversarial samples.
-Note that here we can only show the updates via data of a single task.
-Using data in all the tasks in $\mT$, ${\btheta}$ can be optimized to a point with hopefully the smallest average distance to the intersections of all subspace pairs, and thus can be further quickly adapted to new tasks even with adversarial samples.
+For each task $\mT_i$, in the inner gradient update, ADML first drags ${\btheta}$ via gradient descent to the direction of the subspace that is favorable for adversarial samples (marked with the purple color) as well as another subspace that is favorable for clean samples (marked with the red color) to reach two points $\btheta_{adv_i}^{'}$ and $\btheta_{c_i}^{'}$ respectively (i.e., Line 10).
+Then in the meta-update, based on $\btheta_{adv_i}^{'}$ and $\btheta_{c_i}^{'}$, ADML further optimizes ${\btheta}$ to its antithetic subspaces respectively (i.e., Line 14), and hopefully ${\btheta}$ can reach the optimal point ${\btheta}_{i}^{*}$, which is supposed to fall into the intersection of the subspace pair and is able to achieve a good trade-off between clean and adversarial samples to boost the overall performance on both samples.
+Note that here we only show the updates via a single task.
+Using all the tasks in $\mT$, ${\btheta}$ can be optimized to a point with the smallest average distance to the intersections of all the subspace pairs, and thus can be quickly adapted to new tasks even with adversarial samples.

-As mentioned before, a rather straightforward solution to the above adversarial meta-learning problem is to simply combine a meta-learner (e.g., MAML~\cite{Finn2017}) with adversarial training (e.g.,~\cite{Kurakin2017}).
-Specifically, we can mix adversarial and clean samples to form both $\bD_i$ (used in the inner gradient update) and $\bD'_i$ (used in the meta-update), which are then used to calculate $\btheta_{i}^{'}$ and update $\btheta$ using the following two equations (just like MAML) respectively:
+As mentioned before, a rather straightforward solution to the above adversarial meta-learning problem is to simply combine a meta-learner (e.g., MAML~\cite{finn2017model}) with adversarial training (e.g.,~\cite{Goodfellow2015}).
+Specifically, we mix adversarial and clean samples to form both $\bD_i$ (used in the inner gradient update) and $\bD'_i$ (used in the meta-update), which are then used to calculate $\btheta_{i}^{'}$ and update $\btheta$ using the following equations (just like MAML) respectively:

-We call this method \emph{MAML-AD}, which was used as a baseline for performance evaluation.
-However, it has been shown by our experimental results (in the next section) that MAML-AD produces a model that still suffers from a significant performance degradation for new tasks with adversarial samples.
-This finding shows that simply involving adversarial samples during the meta-training does not necessarily enhance the model's robustness; and well justifies that our idea of doing the inner gradient update and the meta-update in an adversarial way is necessary.
+We call this method \emph{MAML-AD}, which is used as a baseline for performance evaluation.
+However, it has been shown by our experimental results that although MAML-AD can slightly mitigate the problem, it still suffers from a significant performance degradation for new tasks with adversarial samples.
+This clearly shows that simply involving adversarial samples during the meta-training does not necessarily enhance the model's robustness; and well justifies that our idea of doing the inner gradient update and the meta-update in an adversarial way is necessary.